ACooperDev/WebSDK/ReadMe.md

 # Cognex WebSDK In Python (Unofficial)

-This is an unofficial independent project and is not affiliated with or supported by Cognex Corporation.
+This is an independent project not affiliated with, endorsed by, or supported by Cognex Corporation.

 TODO: ready, getSessionIDs, jobValidationState, runJobValidation, systemValidationFlag, cancelJobValidation